 When I first decided to paint/epoxy my garage floor, it was because I wanted it to be pretty.
 To me, that’s a good enough reason to do almost anything!
 However, a pretty garage floor isn’t the only reason you should coat with epoxy.

-Similarly, painting your garage floor can also easily cover any existing stains or imperfections.
+Similarly, painting your concrete garage floor (or basement floors) can also easily cover any existing stains or imperfections.
 Those unsightly dark marks and small cracks are quickly covered by a beautiful color and decorative flakes!

 If you plan to live in your home forever, you deserve to have a space that you truly love.
 That includes your garage!
 And if your home is only temporary, painting your garage floor is an easy and fairly inexpensive way to add interest and appeal for potential buyers in the future.